mjhm/cukelib/README.md

 #### Step definitions conventions

-For the purposes of getting you started with testing quickly, I've made some non-dogmatic choices about the included step definitions. *([Apologies for Gherkin abuse.](customization.md#apology-for-my-gherkin-abuse))*
+For the purposes of getting you started with testing quickly, I've made some non-dogmatic choices about the included step definitions. *([Note on terse Gherkin.](customization.md#apology-for-my-gherkin-abuse))*

 0. Step definitions are strictly decoupled from their support function code which are in separate respective `..._steps.js` and `..._support.js` files.
 This generally a good practice analogous to keeping views separate from business logic, but my main objective is to allow you to [customize](customization.md) your own more relevant and readable step definitions.
 0. The step definitions are intentionally terse.
 This is just a choice of simplicity over readability.
 Terse definitions are easier to write and easier to find, but again, you're free to [customize](customization.md) your own.